machin3boy/Lachesis/PyLachesis/README.md

 The associated methods, to be described in detail, each perform a unique function contributing to these responsibilities, from initialization and deferring of events, to quorum calculation, root identification, voting, fork detection, and graphing results, culminating in the execution of the Lachesis protocol.

-#### `__init__(validator=None)`
+#### `__init__(self, validator=None)`

-__init__(validator=None)

 This is the constructor of the Lachesis class object.
 It initializes various properties essential for consensus tracking.

-- `validator=None`: This optional parameter represents the associated validator for this instance of the Lachesis class.
+- `validator` is the optional parameter which represents the associated validator for this instance of the Lachesis class.
 The reason it defaults to None is to accommodate two modes of running the Lachesis consensus.
 The "global" mode allows the Lachesis instance to process and have knowledge of all events directly.
 Conversely, in the "individual" mode, each validator is aware of only the events it directly observes or requests and receives.
 This facilitates the construction of its unique view of the DAG and subsequent results.
 This parameter determines the mode of operation.

 The constructor method also initializes a number of important properties: